amithkumarm/amr_trajectory/README.md

 ## 1. Setup the Workspace

-Navigate to the `amr_trajectory_manager` folder and build the package:
+Navigate to the `amr_trajectory` folder and build the package:

 ```bash cd ~/amr_trajectory